Hammersmith tube station (District and Piccadilly lines): History

 On 5 May 1878, the Midland Railway began running a circuitous service known as the Super Outer Circle from St Pancras to Earl's Court via Cricklewood and South Acton on the Dudding Hill Line.
 It operated over a now disused connection between the North London Railway and the L&SWR Richmond branch.
 The service was not a success and was ended on 30 September 1880.

 On 15 December 1906, the Great Northern, Piccadilly and Brompton Railway (GNP&BR, now the Piccadilly line) opened with Hammersmith as its western terminus.

 The opening of the western extension of the Piccadilly line from 4 July 1932 required the reconstruction of the station at track level to increase the number of platforms to four and much of the station was rebuilt behind the Harry W Ford designed station building on Hammersmith Broadway.
 Charles Holden designed a secondary entrance for Queen Caroline Street virtually identical to one he designed at the same time for Highgate (now Archway) station, since demolished.

-In the early 1990s, the station buildings were demolished along with the neighbouring bus garage and incorporated into a modern shopping centre and Underground and bus interchange.
+In the early 1990s, the station buildings were demolished along with the neighbouring bus garage and incorporated into a shopping centre and Underground and bus interchange.
 During the redevelopment the designers commissioned to undertake the station's re-design, Minale Tattersfield, salvaged parts of the tiling from the Harry W Ford façade showing the station name and the lines serving it and preserved them.
 They now form a frame to a decorative mosaic of Hammersmith Bridge in the station's north ticket hall.

 The station is situated in a cutting below Hammersmith bus station.